 Visitors will experience the newly transformed 18th floor with a beautifully curved staircase and amazing views of the city.
 Learn more about this building’s infamous owner and unique architectural details.

 ABOUT THIS BUILDING

-Built in 1907 as the Keenan Building, it was the first skyscraper on Liberty Ave for newspaperman Colonel Thomas J. Keenan, know as the Keenan Building.
-The Italianate style, was originally capped by a gold dome.
+Built in 1907 as the Keenan Building, it was the first skyscraper on Liberty Avenue for newspaperman Colonel Thomas J. Keenan, known as the Keenan Building.
+The Italianate style was originally capped by a gold dome, but has since been painted red.
 The building changed hands repeatedly over the years but stayed an office tower until 1971, when it was converted into federally subsidized housing and renamed Midtown Towers.

 Public Restrooms: YES

 Photography Allowed: YES, but see note above